Reading Difficulties in Children

 Reading disorders can occur due to underlying learning difficulties relating to problems following instructions.
 This can make helping your child to read and write very difficult.

-Speech Pathologists at Speak & Write can help because they specialise in breaking down the language in instructions to help children with learning difficulties so they achieve success.
+Speech Pathologists at Speak & Write can help because they have extensive experience in breaking down the language in instructions to help children with learning difficulties so they achieve success.